kanofiadmasu/Programming-Fundamentals/README.md

      This principle is also known as 80/20 rule, this is a foundational principle that enables you to get the grasp of any new concept in a short amount of time.
 This principle gives you the prerequisite ideas and concepts you need to go deep and understand a given concept fully.
 The main empahsis are the 20% input that will return 80% of the output, which is the most important feild.

 3. ***Asking the right Question***:
-    This is the principle that I myself created, which is whenever we have a new thing to learn, by asking the right questions we will be able to grasp the main concept of the any topic.
-These fundamental questions are, What is this thing about, When do we use it, Why do I use this.
+    This is the principle that I myself created, which is whenever we have a new thing to learn, by asking the right questions we will be able to grasp the main concept of any topic.
+These fundamental questions are, What is this thing about, When do I use it, Why do I use it.
 These 3 questions will form the foundation for understanding or applying the pareto principle to any given topic.

 5. ***Spaced Repetition***:
    This is repeating the concepts you learned in a spaced manner to reinforce long term memory, retaintion, and understanding.